IIIllllIlIlllII/Orange_counter_Conveyor-belt/README.md

 pip install -r requirements.txt
 ```

-Download the trained model weights (`best.pt`) from the [Releases](https://github.com/IIIllllIlIlllII/orange-counter-conveyor-belt/releases) page, or train your own using the provided notebook.
+The trained model weights (`best.pt`) are included in the repository.
+You can also train your own using the provided notebook.

 ## Usage